Last Updated on January 19, 2026 by Emma Fajcz | Published: January 3, 2023

 Let’s face it: Florence is crawling with tourists.
 During high season the streets and sites are packed, and tourist traps masquerading as authentic restaurants are on every corner.
-For the unprepared but curious traveler seeking the real deal, you might be wondering where do locals eat in Florence?
+Not to mention, there’s over 2,000 restaurants in Florence!
+Never fear–skip the tourist traps and eat at these top 9 spots where locals eat in Florence.

-With over 2,000 restaurants in Florence, there are plenty of places that allude tourists.
-When you find yourself in one of these local haunts, remember that you are stepping into a dining culture that might be different than what you’re used to back home.
-The menu will be printed in Italian, and it’s not a guarantee that your server will be able to translate.
+- Florence’s dining culture might be different than what you’re used to back home.
+The menu will be printed in Italian, and there’s no guarantee that your server will be able to translate.

 Fedora Pastry Shop